nicoflorentin/nicoflorentin/README.md

 # Nicolás Florentín - Full Stack Developer

 ## Me 🙋‍♂️
-I am a Full Stack developer with specialized in JavaScript.
-My name is Nicolás Florentín, with a  mathematic and background that adds a unique perspective to my work.
-I live programming as a journey, embracing each day as an opportunity to learn and grow.
+I'm Nicolás, a Front-End developer specialized in JavaScript and ReactJs.
+While I also have experience in Back-End technologies and UX/UI design, I'm able to create digital experiences that make impact on businesses and connect with people

 ## Education
-- Sound engineering at Universidad Nacional de Tres de Febrero
+- Acoustic engineering at Universidad Nacional de Tres de Febrero
-- Henry
-- Coderhouse

 ## Stack
 - JavaScript- HTML/CSS